 Before I knew it everyone’s eyes slowly turned to me.

-TW & Craig at the Arches - Owers Corner
+TW & Craig at the Arches - Owers Corner we'd made it! |

 It was Craig’s turn now and he spoke eloquently about his dad, sighting that he wasn’t a hero, or a sportsman of note, but just a guy trying to do what he thought was the right thing to do in the circumstances.
 He captured the moment beautifully and along with two or three others who had a personal connection to WWII gave a wonderful tribute to his dad and to why he was there.